openslide/openslide/README.txt

 Features
 ========

-The library can read Trestle, Aperio, and Hamamatsu formats.
+The library can read Trestle, Aperio, MIRAX, and Hamamatsu formats.

 Other Documentation